wyxfhb/jettl/obsidian_notes/New Notes/Temporary Notes.md

 Framework will not WORK if you have Go To Destroy function or method call anywhere before messaging handling loop!

-Place Finish Create IN no error case on right, remove the one on left

 Common element to
 Teardown Create
 AND